secured lock Secured with SHA-256 Encryption

 What are the rules of the road in Minnesota?

-Is Minnesota at fault or no-fault state?
+Is Minnesota at fault or a no-fault state?

 Minnesota follows a no-fault tort system of auto insurance.
 As we mentioned earlier, the no-fault system is designed to help you get on your feet faster in case of an accident.